 With resistance training, you overload your muscles with a high volume of weight.
 Volume overload pushes your body to adapt, grow, and make your muscles more capable of handling the resistance.

-Incorporate other strength-building exercises as well, both at the gym and home.
+Incorporate other strength-building exercises as well, both at the gym and at home.
 Your muscles work best when you’re using them daily.
 The constant stress on the muscles causes muscle fiber to tear up and rebuild on a cellular level.

 The right combination of exercises can help you meet your targets for fast muscle mass hypertrophy.
 But resistance training must balance the right hormone levels caused by a protein-enriched diet and the correct amount of sleep.